Kalvar/ios-KRKNN/README.md

             }];
 ```

-#### More Distance of Kernel Methods

-Current implemented kernel methods are :
+Current implemented distance of kernel methods are :

 ``` objective-c
 KRKNNKernelEuclidean